-Your application is split into three parts and only becomes valid when you press the 'Submit application' button on the third page called 'Check & submit'.
+Select 'Start application'.
+This section is split into four parts.
+Your application only becomes valid when you click on 'Submit application' on the 'Check and submit' page.

-- a) The first part of your form asks for your child's details. - b) The second asks you to list the six schools you want to apply for. - c) The third part asks you to check the information given, accept the declaration and submit your application.
-Once you have submitted your application, you will be able to attach documents.
+- a) The first part of your form asks for your child's details.
+Click on 'Save and continue'. - b) The second part, 'Preferences', asks you to add the six schools you want to apply for.
+You must then click on 'Confirm selection' if you are happy with the schools you have added. - c) The third part, 'Check and submit', asks you to check the information given, accept the declaration and 'submit your application'.